roman-milk/roman-milk.github.io/aunt-hazels-hairy-pussy.md

  "Oh that's good," my aunt said, her voice curdling into a gurgle of delight while we fucked and she fingered her clit.
 "Skin on skin, a big cock inside me.
 Oh, Carl, I'm so fucking happy, so glad this has happened."

  During that first time, the shadow of our coupling an indistinct blur on the grass as the sun moved slowly along its predetermined track, while the benign breeze caressed my back, my mind seemed to cleave in two, one side caught up in the emotion, the sheer ebullience at finally, after so much time spent in frustrated agony I was finally inside Hazel, while the opposite hemisphere remained detached, studying Hazel's face, listening to her sighs and moans and the occasional obscenity that slipped out of her.
-Report_Story #7